git-town/git-town/docs/ARCHITECTURE.md

 errors.
 This has proven so useful that it is worth the additional complexity, as it eliminates entire categories of bugs.

+#### Alphabetic sorting

+Files are sorted alphabetically where it makes sense.
+Examples are:

+- struct fields and methods
+- unit tests

+This helps locate things in larger files.

 #### All struct fields are required by default

 Unlike in idiomatic Go, when the Git Town codebase instantiates a struct, it